-12.1 The school will be supportive of any young person undergoing gender reassignment and will support them to continue effectively with their education during that process.
+13.1 The school will be supportive of any young person undergoing gender reassignment and will support them to continue effectively with their education during that process.

-12.2 The school will ensure that learners undergoing gender reassignment are protected from bullying or harassment relating to this and will work with the young person and their parents/guardians to manage this, including how, what and when to inform other learners and the approach taken.
+13.2 The school will ensure that learners undergoing gender reassignment are protected from bullying or harassment relating to this and will work with the young person and their parents/guardians to manage this, including how, what and when to inform other learners and the approach taken.

-13. Age
+14. Age

-13.1 The school will put procedures in place to ensure that no-one is denied a job, an equal chance of training or promotion or suffers from harassment or victimisation because of their age.
+14.1 The school will put procedures in place to ensure that no-one is denied a job, an equal chance of training or promotion or suffers from harassment or victimisation because of their age.

-14. Bullying (to be read in conjunction with the school's Anti-Bullying Policy)
+15. Bullying (to be read in conjunction with the school's Anti-Bullying Policy)

-14.1 The school is committed to identifying and tackling all forms of bullying, which can have a significant negative impact upon a pupil's well-being and academic achievement.
+15.1 The school is committed to identifying and tackling all forms of bullying, which can have a significant negative impact upon a pupil's well-being and academic achievement.

-14.2 The school will take 'identity based' bullying relating to the protected characteristics particularly seriously, where a staff or pupil's identity or perceived identity is being used as the basis for the bullying.
+15.2 The school will take 'identity based' bullying relating to the protected characteristics particularly seriously, where a staff or pupil's identity or perceived identity is being used as the basis for the bullying.

-14.3 The school will address and take seriously cases of 'cyberbullying', whereby bullying occurs through the use of information and communication technology, in particular, through the use of social media, such as Facebook, twitter, or other social networking websites or text messaging.
+15.3 The school will address and take seriously cases of 'cyberbullying', whereby bullying occurs through the use of information and communication technology, in particular, through the use of social media, such as Facebook, twitter, or other social networking websites or text messaging.
 Where content is considered to be illegal, the Police will be informed.

-14.4 Staff, pupils and parents will be encouraged and supported to report all incidents of bullying and cyberbullying, whether toward pupils or staff/volunteers.
+15.4 Staff, pupils and parents will be encouraged and supported to report all incidents of bullying and cyberbullying, whether toward pupils or staff/volunteers.

-15. The role of trustees
+16. The role of Trustees

-15.1 The board of trustees has responsibility for the duties which arise in relation to the requirements of the Equality Act 2010..
+16.1 The Board of Trustees (BoT) has responsibility for the duties which arise in relation to the requirements of the Equality Act 2010.

-15.2 In this policy statement the BoT has set out its commitment to equal opportunities and it will continue to do all it can to ensure that all members of the school community are treated both fairly and equally.
+16.2 In this policy statement the BoT has set out its commitment to equal opportunities and it will continue to do all it can to ensure that all members of the school community are treated both fairly and equally.

-15.3 The BoT will ensure that no-one is unlawfully discriminated against whilst in the school on account of the protected characteristics.
+16.3 The BoT will ensure that no-one is unlawfully discriminated against whilst in the school on account of the protected characteristics.

-16. The role of the SMT
+17. The role of the SLT and SMT

-16.1 The SMT will ensure that the school's policy on equal opportunities is implemented, and is supported by the BoT in so doing.
+17.1 The School Leadership Team (SLT) will ensure that the school's policy on equal opportunities is implemented, and is supported by the School Management Team (SMT) and BoT in so doing.

-16.2 Members of the SMT will set aside their own prejudices and ensure that all pupils, fellow colleagues and those using the schools facilities are treated fairly and with dignity and respect.
+17.2 Members of the SLT and SMT will set aside their own prejudices and ensure that all pupils, fellow colleagues and those using the schools facilities are treated fairly and with dignity and respect.

-16.3 The SMT will ensure that all staff and volunteers are aware of the school's policy on equal opportunities and that teachers apply these guidelines fairly in all situations.
+17.3 The SLT and SMT will ensure that all staff and volunteers are aware of the school's policy on equal opportunities and that teachers apply these guidelines fairly in all situations.

-16.4 The SMT will promote the principles of equal opportunity when developing the curriculum and in providing opportunities for training.
+17.4 The SLT and SMT will promote the principles of equal opportunity when developing the curriculum and in providing opportunities for training.

-16.5 The SMT will promote respect for other people in all aspects of school life; in assemblies, for example, respect for other people will be a regular theme as it will also be in displays around the school.
+17.5 The SLT and SMT will promote respect for other people in all aspects of school life; in assemblies, for example, respect for other people will be a regular theme as it will also be in displays around the school.

-16.6 The SMT will view all incidents of unfair treatment with due concern.
+17.6 The SLT and SMT will view all incidents of unfair treatment with due concern.

-17. The role of teachers
+18. The role of teachers

-17.1 Class teachers will set aside their own prejudices and ensure that all pupils, colleagues and those using the school's facilities are treated fairly and with dignity and respect.
+18.1 Class teachers will set aside their own prejudices and ensure that all pupils, colleagues and those using the school's facilities are treated fairly and with dignity and respect.